 Correct Score Matrix

-Poisson + Dixon-ColesEnter projected xG for each team to generate a probability matrix for all scorelines 0–5, derived market probabilities, and no-margin fair odds.
+Poisson + Dixon-ColesEnter projected match xG for each team — from Understat, FBref, or your own model — to generate a probability matrix for all scorelines 0–5, derived market probabilities, and no-margin fair odds.

 How to Use the Correct Score Calculator

 - Enter Expected Goals (xG): Input the projected xG for the home and away team.
-For best results, use pre-match projections from sources like Understat or FBref rather than raw goal averages.
-If you only have goal averages, the calculator still works but the output carries more uncertainty.
+For best results, use pre-match projections built from sources like Understat or FBref rather than raw goal averages.
+If you only have goal averages, the calculator still works, but the output carries more uncertainty.

 - Generate the Matrix: Click the button to build the 6×6 probability grid with Dixon-Coles correction applied.